What Is a Golden Cross Pattern in Stocks? How Do They Form?

 How to Trade a Golden Cross

-Both long-term and short-term traders can use the Golden Cross to help them decide when to call their broker and enter or exit trades.
+Both long-term and short-term traders can use the golden cross to help them decide when to enter or exit trades.
 It can be used both for individual stocks and for trading market indexes.

-What Time Frame is Best for Golden Cross?
+What Time Frame Is Best for a Golden Cross?

 The Takeaway

 Chart patterns are useful tools for both beginning investors and experienced traders to spot market trends and find entry and exit points for trades.
-The Golden Cross is one indicator that technical analysts might look at to determine whether a stock or market is bullish.
+The golden cross is one indicator that technical analysts might use to determine whether a stock or market is bullish.

 Photo credit: iStock/Prostock-Studio